authelia/authelia/docs/content/reference/cli/authelia-gen/authelia-gen_docs_manage_adr_add.md

       --decision string          sets the decision of the record -h, --help                     help for add
-      --proposed-design string   sets the proposed design of the record --status string            sets the status of the record --title string             sets the title of the record
+      --proposed-design string   sets the proposed design of the record --related-adrs ints        sets the related adrs of the record --status string            sets the status of the record --title string             sets the title of the record
 ```